kiniry/Mobius/src/escjava/trunk/ESCTools/slides/CAV2007Tutorial/README.txt

 This directory contains materials for the tutorial by Gary T. Leavens (with help from Joseph R. Kiniry and Erik Poll) given at CAV 2007.

+The time available for this was 3 hours, split into two 1.5 hour parts.

+The main file is JMLTutorial.tex.

 A starting point was the tutorial material in ../ETAPSTutorial/, and the various talks and tutorial papers on JML.

 See Objectives.txt for the goals of this tutorial.

-The time available for this was 3 hours, split into two 1.5 hour parts.
+The powerpoint files that are used to make the various pdf graphics included are in new-diagrams.ppt.
+They are printed individually to the PDF files included in the talk, and this is done using a custom page size of 6 inches (wide) by 10 inches (high), although on the screen it looks like 10 inches wide by 6 high.

-To get the handouts, you have to answer y to the question that comes up when it starts, and you have to be running pdflatex on a TeX install that has pgf installed.
+To get the handouts, you have to answer y to the question that comes up when running pdflatex on JMLTutorial.tex starts, and you have to be running pdflatex on a TeX install that has pgf installed.
 (Miktex has it, or can if you install it, and the Makefile assumes that mpdflatex is the Miktex version of pdflatex.)

 $Id$